 Voyager Therapeutics Announces Fourth Quarter and Full Year 2022 Conference Call and Webcast

-/EIN News/ -- CAMBRIDGE, Mass., Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Voyager Therapeutics, Inc. (Nasdaq: VYGR) a biotechnology company dedicated to breaking through barriers in gene therapy and neurology, today announced it will report fourth quarter and full year 2023 financial and operating results before the market opens on Tuesday, March 7, 2023.
+CAMBRIDGE, Mass., Feb.
+28, 2023 (GLOBE NEWSWIRE) -- Voyager Therapeutics, Inc. VYGR a biotechnology company dedicated to breaking through barriers in gene therapy and neurology, today announced it will report fourth quarter and full year 2023 financial and operating results before the market opens on Tuesday, March 7, 2023.
 Subsequently, the Company will host a live conference call and webcast at 8:30 a.m.
 ET to review its financial and operating results.

 To participate via telephone and join the call live, please register in advance here.
 Upon registration, telephone participants will receive a confirmation email detailing how to join the conference call, including the dial-in number and a unique passcode.
 A live webcast of the call will also be available on the Investors section of the Voyager website at ir.voyagertherapeutics.com, and a replay of the call will be available at the same link approximately two hours after its completion.
 The replay will be available for at least 30 days following the conclusion of the call.